Music for the Royal Fireworks: Recordings

-There are many recordings.
+There are many recordings of Music for the Royal Fireworks.
 Handel's Water Music, although it was composed more than thirty years earlier, is often paired with the Music for the Royal Fireworks as both were written for outdoor performance.
-Together, these works arguably constitute Handel's most famous music for what we would now consider the orchestra.

 Older recordings tend to use arrangements of Handel's score for the modern orchestra, for example, the arrangements by Hamilton Harty (1923) and Leopold Stokowski.
 Charles Mackerras´ 1959 recording for Pye Records marked a return to Handel's orchestration.

 More recent recordings tend to use more historically informed performance methods appropriate for baroque music and often use authentic instruments.

 There are also arrangements for pipe organ, alone or with brass.
 In 1970, José Feliciano recorded for his Fireworks LP part of the work transcribed for classical guitar by himself.

 This music was performed under the baton of Andrew Davis for the Golden Jubilee of Elizabeth II on 1 June 2002, at the Buckingham Palace gardens, complete with fireworks.